How Much Does Chimney Repair and Removal Cost?

 Caught early, chimney crown repairs cost around $150 to $400 (CAD 200 to CAD 550).
 Not treated, a crack can spread and separate further, ultimately leading to the need for an entire crown replacement.
 Depending on its shape, size and accessibility, an entire chimney crown replacement can cost up to $3,000 (CAD 4,115).

 The lining on the inner walls of a chimney is called a flue liner, which protects it and helps it to perform properly.
 Most states’ fire codes require flue liners as they play an essential role in conveying combustible gasses out of your home.
 These days, those liners are made of metal like aluminum or steel.
 However, many older homes have flue liners constructed out of clay tiles.
 Over time these clay tiles will deteriorate and start to crack.

 If the duct that carries toxic gasses out of your home is not functioning, it could be exposing you and your family to some pretty dangerous chemicals.
 A nonfunctioning flue could also be a major fire hazard.

 If your home has a clay tile flue liner, it’s important to get it inspected at least once a year to make sure it’s in good shape.
-Repairing cracked clay tiles can cost roughly $65 to $100 per square foot.
+Repairing cracked clay tiles can cost roughly $250 to $1,000 (CAD 345 to CAD 1,375).
 But this is really only a temporary solution.
-Clay tiles will deteriorate over time no matter what.
+Clay tiles will deteriorate over time, no matter what.
 This means you’ll eventually need to replace these tiles completely.

-A flue replacement costs $2,500 on average, but depending on the size or shape of your chimney, you could pay upwards of $7,000.
+Flue replacements start at around $2,000 (CAD 2,745), but depending on the size or shape of your chimney, you could pay upwards of $7,000 (CAD 9,600).
 Once you replace your flue with a metal one, however, you likely won’t need to do so again as long as you own the home.